s0md3v/wappalyzer-next/README.md

 ## Installation

-Before installing wappalyzer, you will to install [Firefox](https://www.mozilla.org/en-US/firefox/windows/) and [geckodriver](https://github.com/mozilla/geckodriver/releases).
+Before installing wappalyzer, you will need to install [Firefox](https://www.mozilla.org/en-US/firefox/windows/) and [geckodriver](https://github.com/mozilla/geckodriver/releases).
 Below are detailed steps for setting up geckodriver but you may use google/youtube for help.
 <details>
 <summary>Setting up geckodriver</summary>